cppitems/cppitems/items/001/item.md

 clang++ -### --target=wasm32-unknown-wasi --sysroot=... grid.cpp -c
 clang++ -### --target=wasm32-unknown-wasi --sysroot=... grid.o main.cpp
 ```
-which builds the application for the `wasm32` architecture with an `unkown` vendor assuming a `wasi` system.
+which builds the application for the `wasm32` architecture with an `unknown` vendor assuming a `wasi` system.

 ## Compilation process